dgaydukov/cert-aws/sa/files/sa.md

 It's best practice to give root user full access.
 Cause if you give some user full access, then delete this user, you can't use cmk.
 You must contact aws support.
 So compare to other services cmk doesn't implicitly allow access to root user, you have to add it explicitly.
 KMS vs CloudHSM:
-* cloudHSM - your personal key encryption hardware in aws cloud
+* cloudHSM - your personal key encryption hardware in aws cloud.
+Note that it doesn't provide encryption/decryption services like kms, it only stores keys (so you can't encrypt s3 bucket with it, but you can encrypt it with kms).
-* kmd - shared hardware tenancy, you have your own partition inside shared with other aws customers When you use kms for every policy (for example read policy for s3) you have to add `kms:Decrypt`, so s3 would have access to kms in order to decrypt data.
+* kms - shared hardware tenancy, you have your own partition inside shared with other aws customers When you use kms for every policy (for example read policy for s3) you have to add `kms:Decrypt`, so s3 would have access to kms in order to decrypt data.
 So if you provide only s3 read without kms, s3 won't decrypt your data and you can't read it.

 ###### Route53